Fernando Poe Jr.: 2004 Presidential bid

 Fernando Poe Jr. was the Koalisyon ng Nagkakaisang Pilipino (KNP)'s candidate for the 2004 presidential election.
 He accepted nomination in December 2003 and was to be the opposition candidate in the Philippines' 2004 presidential election.

 Personal life

 Poe married actress Susan Roces, the professional name of Jesusa Sonora, in a civil wedding in December 1968.
 They later married in a religious service and among their primary sponsors were then-President Ferdinand Marcos and First Lady Imelda.
 Poe and Roces adopted a daughter, Grace Poe, who became a senator.

 Poe was very reclusive about his personal life.
 However, in February 2004, during the presidential campaign, Poe admitted to having fathered two children out of wedlock.
 He had an affair with actress Anna Marin and had one son, Ronian and with former actress Rowena Moran and had a daughter, Lourdes Virginia.
+While he publicly acknowledged two children out of wedlock, reports indicated that he allegedly fathered two more other children.
+Sources claimed that he had a child from a former actress named "Monica", who was born in 1960.
+Their child has been reported living in Hawaii.
+There were claims that Poe had another child from a comedian-actress.

-Poe was also known horse owner and horse racing enthusiast.
+Poe was also a known horse owner and horse racing enthusiast.